 Figure 5.
-Comparison between the synthetic spectra (blue) and the observed spectra of AT2017gfo taken with the VLT (gray, Pian et al. 2017; Smartt et al. 2017) at t = 1.5, 2.5, and 3.5 days after the merger (dark to light colors).
-The spectrum taken with the HST at t = 4.5 days after the merger (Tanvir et al. 2017) is also shown in black line.
-The green curves are the synthetic spectra of Domoto et al. (2022, see their Figure 8).
+Comparison between the synthetic spectra (blue) and the observed spectra of AT2017gfo taken with the VLT (gray; Pian et al. 2017; Smartt et al. 2017) at t = 1.5, 2.5, and 3.5 days after the merger (dark to light colors).
+The spectrum taken with the HST at t = 4.5 days after the merger (Tanvir et al. 2017) is also shown as a black line.
+The green curves are the synthetic spectra of Domoto et al. (2022; see their Figure 8).
 Spectra are vertically shifted for visualization.
-Gray shade shows the regions of strong atmospheric absorption.
+Gray shaded areas show the regions of strong atmospheric absorption.

 Figure 6.
-Enlarged view of the synthetic spectra for the NIR region at t = 2.5 days.
-Blue curves show the synthetic spectra using the derived gf-values, and green curves show those of Domoto et al. (2022).
-Orange and red curves show the synthetic spectra when using the lower and upper gf-values, which are considering the sum of the uncertainties negatively and positively, respectively (see the text).
+Enlarged view of the synthetic spectrum in the NIR region at t = 2.5 days.
+The blue curve shows the synthetic spectrum using the derived gf-values, and green curve shows that of Domoto et al. (2022).
+The orange and red curves show the synthetic spectra when using the lower and upper gf-values, which consider the sum of the uncertainties negatively and positively, respectively (see the text).
 The curves in light colors show the original results, while those in dark colors show smoothed spectra for visualization.